Accommodation in AustraliaArriving in Australia

 Some institutions run an orientation week (also known as ‘O Week’) for new students.
 This is typically held at the start of the year and during the week; you will learn about your institution, take tours of facilities, and meet people who will also be studying at your institution.
 You can usually find more information about your institution’s orientation week on their website, such as a full schedule of activities.

-Once you have confirmed where you will be studying, you can look for accommodation that suits your needs and budget.
+Once you have confirmed where you will be studying in Australia, you can look for accommodation that suits your needs and budget.
 Some tips when searching for accommodation include: